 Gather the Keeners Pilgrimage 2026 Frequently Asked Questions (FAQ)

-The Gather the Keeners is a week long pilgrimage on the Isle of Eigg, Scotland, focused on reclaiming the indigenous grief ritual of keening through keening circles, creative projects and walks on the land.
+The Gather the Keeners is a week-long pilgrimage on the Isle of Eigg, Scotland, focused on reclaiming the indigenous grief ritual of keening through keening circles, creative projects and walks.
 The pilgrimage also offers personal reflection time and group sessions.

 The pilgrimages are open to women, including trans women, and those who identify outside of the gender binary.